ibm-cloud-docs/vmwaresolutions/archiref/cr-byo/cr-byo-overview.md

     * If you select Bring Your Own gateway appliance, see the installation instructions that are provided by your firewall vendor.
     * If you select FortiGate Security Appliance, see [Create FortiGate Security Appliance 10 Gbps](https://cloud.ibm.com/netsec/firewalls/multi-vlan/provision#create).

-After your vCenter Server instance is provisioned:
+After your {{site.data.keyword.vcf-auto-short}} instance is provisioned:

 1. Configure your firewalls by using the vendor’s documentation as a guide and the following information:
    * [{{site.data.keyword.cloud_notm}} IP ranges](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges)